christianabbet/SRA/README.md

 ## Usage

+To use the model please follow the steps.
+We will first explain how to [create a target dataset](#step-1-create-your-target-dataset) using whole slide images. .......

+###  Step 1: Create your Target Dataset

+**TODO**

+### Step 2: Download publicly available data
+Here is a non-exhaustive list of the publicly available dataset of colorectal tissues:

+* [Kather16](https://zenodo.org/record/53169): Collection of textures in colorectal cancer histology containing 5000 histological images.
+* [Kather19 - NCT-CRC-HE-100K](https://zenodo.org/record/1214456): 100,000 histological images of human colorectal cancer
+and healthy tissue.
+* [CRCTP - Fold 2](https://warwick.ac.uk/fac/cross_fac/tia/data/crc-tp): 196,000 histological images of human colorectal cancer
+and healthy tissue.

+### Step 3: Train the model

 The pre-trained models (with and without the linear classifier) are available on the google drive ([link](https://drive.google.com/drive/folders/1_4qa2JJPqMvEq6FgoTnmzkvPVgzQWma7?usp=sharing)).
 When using your own dataset, please follow the structure of the pytorch [ImageFolder](https://pytorch.org/vision/stable/datasets.html#torchvision.datasets.ImageFolder).